 Last up on our list is Killing Floor 2, another game created in the same vein as Left 4 Dead but one that manages to shine on its own by upping the carnage any chance it gets.

-Whereas Dying Light centers on methodical movements and thoughtful attacks, Killing Floor is all hapless mayhem as you empty an entire clip of ammo on a group of zombies.
+Whereas Dying Light centers on methodical movements and careful attacks, Killing Floor is all hapless mayhem as you empty an entire clip of ammo on a group of zombies.

-It’s another shooter that plays better with friends, allowing you to coordinate attacks, manage ammo consumption, and focus fire special enemy classes.
+It’s another shooter that plays better with companions, allowing you to coordinate attacks, manage ammo consumption, and focus fire special enemy classes.

-Speaking of, KF2 supports a wide selection of playstyles through its dedicated character classes that grant you access to unique skills, weapons, and tools focusing on different areas of gameplay.
+Speaking of, KF2 supports a broad selection of playstyles through its devoted character classes that grant you access to unique skills, weapons, and tools focusing on different areas of gameplay.